 Is this holiday for you?

 Generally, the underfoot conditions during the trekking element of this holiday are relatively straightforward.
-The Khumbu is Nepal's most popular trekking destination and the trails are well used and present relatively easy walking conditions.
+The Everest region is Nepal's most popular trekking destination and the trails are well used and present relatively easy walking conditions.
 It should be noted however that trekking at high altitude is of itself quite demanding.
-The climbs of Pokalde and Island Peak are not technically difficult but we will encounter a variety of terrain ranging from scree slopes and boulder fields to glaciers where we will need to be roped together and steeper snow slopes where it will be necessary to use fixed lines to safeguard ascents and descents.
+The ascent of Island Peak is not technically difficult but we will encounter a variety of terrain ranging from scree slopes and boulder fields to glaciers where we will need to be roped together and steeper snow slopes where it will be necessary to use fixed lines to safeguard ascents and descents.
 Full instruction on the use of fixed lines and glacier crossing will be given during the trip and previous experience of these techniques is not a prerequisite.
 However, it would be useful to have previous experience of walking with crampons.